A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Introduction

 The asymptotics imply that if $\tilde{\sigma}$ is a smooth real $(1,1)$-form on all of $N$ such that $\tilde{\sigma}+d\beta$ is PT, then this PT metric is extK (respectively cscK) only if it induces an extK (respectively cscK) metric on $X$ in the class $[\tilde{\sigma}|_X]$.
 Though PT metrics enjoy many of the same properties of Kähler metrics on compact manifolds, this above restriction belies a sensitivity to the geometry of the hypersurface $X$ that prevents perturbations of cscK PT metrics from being cscK.
 From LeBrun-Simanca openness, if the class $[\sigma]$ on $X$ is perturbed to another nearby class, then the resulting class will at least admit an extremal metric.
-However, if this resulting metric is not cscK, which could be the case if $X$ admits nontrivial holomorphic vector fields, then the perturbation of $[\sigma]$ cannot be extended to a cscK PT metric on the punctured disk bundle in a way that yields another cscK PT metric, as Sektnan in \cite{Sek} shows the extremal vector field of an extK PT metric must be holomorphically extendable across $X$..
+However, if this resulting metric is not cscK, which could be the case if $X$ admits nontrivial holomorphic vector fields, then the perturbation of $[\sigma]$ cannot be extended to a cscK PT metric on the punctured disk bundle in a way that yields another cscK PT metric, as Sektnan in \cite{Sek} shows the extremal vector field of an extK PT metric must be holomorphically extendable across $X$.
 One can infer then that PT metrics, while rich in examples and desirable properties, may be insufficient on their own to establish a consummate theory of complete extK metrics, as suggested by the non-PT complete extremal metrics constructed by Apostolov-Auvray-Sektnan \cite{AAS} in the toric setting.
+Incidentally, as the hypersurfaces in this case are toric themselves, they have dense open subsets which are trivially embedded into the ambient space, looking almost everywhere like the setting we explore presently.